brentgti/electron-Teams-links/README.md

 ## To Use

 Clone this repository and run "npm start" from the main directory or create an executable by following the instructions here: https://www.npmjs.com/package/electron-packager
+* Run "electron-packager ." from the top-level directory
+* Cppy app.ico and links.txt into the newly created Teams Links-win32-x64 directory

 ## To Do